bitsima/solwallet-manager/README.md

 ```
 Selecting a wallet to use for an action is as simple as providing the order number of the wallet.

-If you want to manually enter a key pair to the wallets.json, ensure that the **secretKey** is a valid sequence of bytes and that it matches the expected format for **UInt8Array**s.
++ If you want to manually enter a key pair to the wallets.json, ensure that the **secretKey** is a valid sequence of bytes and that it matches the expected format for **UInt8Array**s.
++ If you want to change the directory the **wallets.json** is generated in, just change the **WALLETS_PATH** variable that is on top of the index.ts file.

 Example wallets.json format provided below:
 ```json